 As noted previously, younger generations in particular have demonstrated around the country that they prefer to live in places where public transportation is a viable option for their mobility.
 The statistics about millennials moving to the Roanoke Valley and in particular to Downtown Roanoke over the last 10 years shows the trend to live in more pedestrian-friendly and transit-supportive environments exists here too.
-In planning for the future transportation of the Roanoke Valley, public transportation will need to evolve into a greater regional asset in order to support the travel needs of a growing economy and community.
+In planning for the future transportation of the Roanoke

-Figure 4- 9 Valley Metro provides public transit services in the Roanoke Valley
+Figure 4-8: Valley Metro provides public transit services in the Roanoke Valley